 - APK(Android packaging kit): The final stage of deployment process is called as .apk.

-To export an application, just open that application project in Android studio and select Build → Generate Signed APK from your Android studio and follow the simple steps to export your application −
+To export an app, open that application project in Android Studio and select Build → Sign in APK from your Android studio and follow simple steps to export your app -

 Next select, Generate Signed APK option as shown in the above screen shot and then click it so that you get following screen where you will choose Create new keystore to store your application.